design-first/system-designer-documentation/docs/What is System Designer.md

 ---
 id: what-is-system-designer
-title: What is System Designer ?
+title: What is System Designer?
-sidebar_label: What is System Designer ?
+sidebar_label: What is System Designer?
 ---

 **No matter the frameworks you use and the code you write, the most important is the model that you define to create your system**.

 System Designer helps you to design this model and to generate the classes and components to build your system.

-## What is a system ?
+## What is a system?

 A system: